DelNov/T-Flows/readme.md

 gfortran Main_Con.f90
 Linking  ../Libraries/Metis_5.1.0_Linux_64/libmetis_i32_r64.a ../../Binaries/Convert
 ```
-At each invokation of the command ```make``` for any of the four programs` folders, makefile will print a header with possible options which can be passed to make.
+At each invokation of the command ```make``` for any of the four programs` folders, makefile will print a header with possible options which can be passed to ```make```.
 In the above you can see that you can specify which compiler you want to use (we use almost exclusivelly gnu), wheather you want debugging information in the executable and, probably most important of all, the precision of the floating point numbers.
-If you specify ```make REAL=single```, make will compile the program with 32-bit representation of floating point numbers and if you define ```make REAL=double```, it will use the 64-bit representation.
+If you specify ```make REAL=single```, ```make``` will compile the program with 32-bit representation of floating point numbers and if you define ```make REAL=double```, it will use the 64-bit representation.

 The command ```make clean``` will clean all object and module files from the local directory.